GwangWooKim/saVAE/README.md

 * `--updata_ratio` (or `-r`): The number of UMAP iterations per VAE iteration. `Default = 5`
 * `--correction`: Whether the covariate correction does or not in order to improve the similarity table of the dataset.
 * `--covariate`: Whether the covariate uses or not.
-* `--evaluation`: Whether the evaluation does or not (on the inffered latent space).
+* `--evaluation`: Whether the evaluation does or not (on the inffered latent space of saVAE).

 The last three default values depend on the dataset.

+### The resulting files

+After training saVAE on the specified dataset, you will obtain